crcx/retroforth/RETRO-Book.md

 with different types of data and hints on how to solve problems in a way consistent with the RETRO system.

+# Unu: Simple, Literate Source Files

+RETRO is written in a literate style.
+Most of the sources are in a format called Unu.
+This allows easy mixing of commentary and code blocks, making it simple to document the code.

+As an example,

+    # Determine The Average Word Name Length

+    To determine the average length of a word name two values are needed.
+First, the total length of all names in the
+    Dictionary:

+    ~~~
+    #0 [ d:name s:length + ] d:for-each
+    ~~~

+    And then the number of words in the Dictionary:

+    ~~~
+    #0 [ drop n:inc ] d:for-each
+    ~~~

+    With these, a simple division is all that's left.

+    ~~~
+    /
+    ~~~

+    Finally, display the results:

+    ~~~
+    'Average_name_length:_%n\n s:format s:put
+    ~~~

+This illustrates the format.
+Only code in the fenced blocks (between \~~~ pairs) get extracted and run.

+(Note: this only applies to *source files*; fences are not used when entering code interactively).

 # Naming Conventions

 Word names in RETRO generally follow the following conventions.